• Skip to primary navigation

 • Add Corn Chex to large bowl; add toasted pecans and toasted almonds on top.
 Do not stir.
 Set aside.

-• Heat the butter, brown sugar, corn syrup, and salt in a small saucepan over medium high heat.
-Bring to a boil, stirring until butter is melted.
-Reduce heat to medium low; cook, undisturbed and uncovered, for 5 minutes.
+• Heat the butter, brown sugar, corn syrup, and salt in a small saucepan over medium-high heat.
+Bring to a boil, stirring until the butter melts.
+Reduce heat to medium-low; cook, undisturbed and uncovered, for 5 minutes.

 • Remove saucepan from heat and stir in baking soda and vanilla extract.

-• Pour the caramel over the Corn Chex and pecans; quickly stir to coat.
+• Pour the caramel over the Corn Chex and nuts; quickly stir to coat.

 • Spread the mixture onto an ungreased large disposable aluminum pan (15-3/16 x 11-5/16 x 2-⅞ inches).
 Bake for one hour, removing every 15 minutes to stir.
 (See Tip 6)

 • Spread the mixture onto parchment paper to cool.
-It may seem sticky at first but will dry as it cools.
+It may seem sticky at first, but it will dry as it cools.

 • Store in airtight container.
 (See Tip 7)